seatable/seatable-admin-docs/docs/maintenance/backup-recovery.md

 ## Manual backup process

+!!! danger "MariaDB replaces old commands"

+    In MariaDB 11, the commands `mysql` and `mysqldump` have been deprecated.
+Please use `mariadb` or `mariadb-dump` instead.
+Ensure your backup scripts create database dumps correctly.

 Now that you understand the theory behind which files and directories need to be backed up, the following script could serve as a good starting point to consolidate all necessary files into the directory `/opt/seatable-backup`.
 From there, you can choose the backup method that best suits your needs.

 ```bash